scolej/trowel/README.md

 - Caching.
 Trowel should not re-scan the whole hierarchy every time.
 - Invalidate-cache request, to force a re-scan of the glue hierarchy.
 - Handle keywords properly.
 Trowel should be able to identify and strip away the keyword from the step text.
-- An Elisp function for making requests and jumping to the identified location.
+Currently the Elisp has absorbed this.
 - Code coverage from Clojure tests.